A rich and varied history

 The Heathcoat Amorys

-Sir John Heathcoat and his family moved to Tiverton in 1816, after their lace making business in Loughborough was destroyed.
+Sir John Heathcoat and his family moved to Tiverton in 1816, after their lace making factory in Loughborough was destroyed.
 It was Sir John's grandson, John Heathcoat Amory, who commissioned the building of the house.

 John Dibblee Crace (1838-1919)